code-distortion/realnum/README.md

 ### Immutability

-***Note:*** When using Laravel you may set this in the package config file.
+***Note:*** When using Laravel you may change this in the package config file.
 See the [Laravel](#laravel) section below.

 RealNum is immutable by default which means that once an object is created it won't change.
-Anything that changes the value will return a new RealNum instead.
-You can then pass a RealNum object to other parts of your code and be sure that it won't be changed unexpectedly:
+Anything that changes its contents will return a new RealNum instead.
+This way you can pass a RealNum object to other parts of your code and be sure that it won't be changed unexpectedly:

 ``` php
 $num1 = RealNum::new(1);